 A life chart to keep a record of daily mood, daily activities, and sleep patterns.
 It can help a patient and doctor track bipolar disorder over time.
 It is also easy for patients to share data with their doctors through smartphone apps.

 A pert can also be a huge help in soothing the symptoms of bipolar disorder.
 Medical specialists say that pets are of great benefit for people with serious mental illness.
 They can help build a sense of self-worth and confidence in people with these mental conditions.
-These pets are called Emotional Support Animals that provide comfort to people with any kind of mental disorder.
+An emotional support animal is one such animal that provides comfort to people with any kind of mental disorder.

 Animals are quick in recognizing the changes in human behavior.
 They provide ease and companionship during the hard times.
 They encourage people to interact with the outside world and provide opportunities to socialize and participate in physical activities.
 This can eventually lead to the production of endorphins - chemicals produced by the body to relieve stress and pain.